The day-to-day impact of

-How PV affects your mood, sleep, work, or relationships is just as important as your lab results.
-If you’re feeling tired, foggy, or just “off,” say something.
-These details matter.
+It’s common to feel anxiety, shock, or anger after diagnosis—especially if it took time to get answers about your symptoms.
+How PV affects your mood, sleep, work, or relationships matters just as much as your lab results.
+If you’re feeling tired, foggy, or just “off,” say something to your doctor.

 ""